 Immune Boosting Foods

 We often think of supporting our immune system around winter time or flu season.
-However, it is worth noting that our immune system is challenged constantly every day and although this is good for our immune system if you are that person that easily attracts a cold, flu or tummy bug frequently, then it is best to start looking to your diet to aid your immunity, with consuming one or two of my recommended immune boosting foods it can help to support your immune system on a daily basis.
+However, it is worth noting that our immune system is challenged constantly every day!
+If you are that person that easily attracts a cold, flu or tummy bug frequently, then it is best to start looking to your diet to aid your immunity, with consuming one or two of my recommended immune boosting foods it can help to support your immune system on a daily basis.

 Bee Pollen is often referred to as “natures most perfect food” because it’s a complete protein, containing all eight essential amino acids, it also rich in fatty acids, enzymes, carotenoids, vitamins and minerals, making it an anti-viral, anti-microbial, anti-fungal super-food that can help reduce inflammation and stimulate our immune system.
 Bee Pollen is compromised of tiny, golden yellow to dark brown granules that have a delicate flavour, which varies according to the plant pollen it was made from.
 It can easily be added to smoothies, juices, yogurts, cereal, or simply on its own.
 It is important to note if you are allergic to bee related products do not consume this food.